Central Registration for Childcare Office

 These facilities generally offer child care for children ages six weeks to 5 years old.
 Care is typically available weekdays.
 CDCs vary in size; the average CDC cares for about 200 children.
 All programs must be certified by the DoD and accredited by a national accrediting body such as the National Association for the Education of Young Children.

-DoD School-Age programs (SAP) are offered for children, kindergarten through 6th grade before and/or after school, during holidays, and summer vacations.
-Emphasis is placed on SAP programs which meet community needs, reinforce family values, and promote the cognitive, social, emotional, and physical development of children.
-SAP may be provided in DoD Youth Centers, Child Development Centers or other suitable facilities.
-To expand school-age program spaces, DoD policy encourages use of youth centers; on-and off-base schools, and other suitable facilities such as community centers.
-Accreditation of DoD SAP programs is a requirement.
+DoD SAC programs are offered for children, kindergarten through 12 years of age before and/or after school, during holidays, and summer vacations.
+Emphasis is placed on SAC programs which meet community needs, reinforce family values, and promote the cognitive, social, emotional, and physical development of children.
+SAC may be provided in DoD Youth Centers, Child Development Centers or other suitable facilities.
+To expand school-age care program spaces, DoD policy encourages use of youth centers; on-and off-base schools, and other suitable facilities such as community centers.
+Accreditation of DoD SAC programs is a requirement.
 Accreditation sets the professional standards for after school programs and helps families identify high-quality programs.

 Due to a high demand for care, you may be placed on a wait list.
 Your position on the wait list depends on many factors that are at the discretion of the installation and may include your spouse's military status, the date you apply, deployment and your employment.
 If these factors change while you are on the wait list, your position will be changed accordingly, so it is important that you keep your information up-to-date.